top of page

 X-Men: Mutant Apocalypse for Super Nintendo

-Its Capcom's 1st crack at Marvel and they nailed it.
+It's Capcom's first crack at the Marvel IP and they nailed it.
 Each playable mutant has unique gameplay and levels, maximizing replayability.
 The levels are brisk with a lot of variety, but it runs out of steam, devolving mostly into a boss rush in the end.
-That last level is brutal.
+That last level was brutal.

 Release: Nov, 1994